Make your Dog your Best Friend

 Being creative and finding new activities to do with your dog are essential for a happy and emotionally content home companion.
 Some activities could include:

-Homemade Dog Treats.
-This allows you to not only to spend quality time with your dog, but cultivate your culinary skills, which during a pandemic of this magnitude, is not a bad idea.
+Making homemade dog treats.
+This allows you to not only to spend quality time with your dog, but also cultivate your culinary skills, something which can help to improve your own diet.

 Training.
-Now that you’re around the house more, you have ample time to train and improve your dog’s behavior.
-This not only provides mental stimulation for your dog, but the benefits of this will last well after the pandemic is over.
+Spending more time at home means you have more time to train and improve your dog’s behavior.
+This not only provides mental stimulation for your dog, but the benefits of this will last for the rest of your dog’s life.

-Dog Yoga.
-Finding Zen has never been more important than right now, so use this time to incorporate yoga and meditation into daily playtime with your dog.
-This can help you de-stress and will mean more quality time between you and your furry companion.
+Practicing doggie yoga.
+Finding Zen has never been more important than in these difficult times.
+Incorporating yoga and meditation into daily playtime with your dog can help you de-stress and and spend more quality time with your furry companion.

-Stairway Dash.
-It you feel that walks or fetch are getting boring and your dog is still overly excited, this is a sure way to not only tucker your dog out, but leave you feeling fully exercised as well.
-Challenging your dog to a race up a flight of stairs is a fun and socially safe way to physically engage your dog during quarantine.
+Trying a “stairway dash”.
+If you feel that walks or games of “fetch” are getting boring, this is a sure way to not only tucker out your dog but also leave you feeling fully exercised as well.
+Challenging your dog to a race up a flight of stairs is a fun way to physically engage your dog at home.

 Teaching your dog new tricks

-Teaching your dog new tricks is a powerful and fun way to form a bond that’s more communicative and ultimately closer.
+Teaching your dog new tricks is a powerful and fun way to form a closer bond.
 These new tricks can also improve overall obedience and manners, while increasing your dog’s flexibility, balance, and concentration.
 Some easy ones to start could include:

 - Shake Hands.
 Teach your dog to shake your hand.
 First, present a handful of treats in front of your dog, they will naturally be inclined to paw at your hand, and as they continue to paw, begin to use the command “shake”.